Thoughts on Line Dance Step Sheets

 i.e. UK, Fr.
 Austria, Australia etc.

-Also you may want to add the date that the script
+Also you may want to add the date that the script was released.

 i.e. May 2007, Jun.
 07, etc.